navicore/teams-notification-resource/README.md

 Implements the Microsoft Teams [Connector](https://dev.outlook.com/Connectors/Reference) protocols and the Concourse CI [resource](https://concourse.ci/implementing-resources.html) protocols.

-Resolves at runtime Concourse CI environment variables referenced in your pipeline such as:
+Resolves at runtime Concourse CI environment variables referenced in your Teams connector messages such as:

 ```
 $BUILD_ID